AntoniCarolMateo/CurriculumVitae/README.md

   - Learned requiriement search, analisis, and treatement.
 Market domain, TAM SAM SOM.
 Sprints documentation.
   -----

+ >If you want to understant more about the project and his stucture, I'll leave you a link to the oficial Universitat of Lleida documentatio, :   https://jordimateoudl.github.io/slides/reveal.js/index.html#/

 ##### URBAND
 Urband is an android application used as a Match for musicians, musicians can find his best option without doing nothin, we do all the hard work